IntroCSCI/colorvisionproject-snhungerford/README.md

   } while(choice!="RGB" && choice!="rgb" &&  choice!="Hex" && choice!="HEX" && choice!="hex"); //This while statement says that if the choice is not any of the ones the program is looking for then it will rerun the code.

   The code above will not allow the user to enter in anything except for one of the five codes that will pass the while statement.
+This is because the program wont output the codes if anything other than rgb, RGB, hex, HEX, or Hex.

 ### Iteration